ern0/gioco-a-intervalli/doc/lessons.md

 there are only few, simple choices, it's ideal.

 I hope I managed to create a good UI.
 The only difficulty is that
-you don't have to use numbers
+you couldn't use numbers
 to get the answer during the game.
 For one thing,
-there would be no clear solution to the problem of assigning which pitch to which number.
+there would be no clear solution to the problem of assigning which interval to which number.
 On the other hand, there are,
 although rarely at the same time, more than ten intervals in the game.
 So, I decided to use letters,
 wihtout holes, always re-arranged according to the actual interval set.

-I've created a custom input routine, with custom blinking cursor, which first displays the key pressed for a short time, then replaces it with what it means.
+I've created a custom input routine, with custom blinking cursor, which first displays the key pressed for a short time, then replaces it with the word what it means.

-A nice full-screen UI would be better, but the aim was to make porting to other platforms as easy as possible.
+A nice full-screen GUI would be better, but the aim was to make porting to other platforms as easy as possible.

-### BASIC is framework
+### BASIC is what we have

 only langugage
 not too far from asm